7kmCo/feathers-vue-nuxt/README.md

 4. Start server

     ```
-    npm rund dev # With auto reload on file changes
+    npm run dev # With auto reload on file changes
     ```

 5. Start client

     ```
-    npm rund dev # For nuxt with Hot Module Replacement
+    npm run dev # For nuxt with Hot Module Replacement
-    npm rund serve # For vue with Hot Module Replacement
+    npm run serve # For vue with Hot Module Replacement
     ```

 You can find more details in each directory.